 How to get the most out of solar

-Learn the basics about system generation, tariffs and time of energy use to lower your bills.
+Learn the basics about generating solar energy and timing energy use to lower your bills.

 Solar Battery

-Households with a solar PV system benefit most when they maximise their self-consumption and minimise their imports by using their appliances during the day when the solar system is generating the energy.
-The money they're paid for exports can help to offset what they pay for imports.
-Having a solar battery can help you store some of the excess energy generated during the day for use during periods when the solar system isn't generating and at night.
+Households with a solar PV system benefit most when they maximise their self-consumption when the solar system is generating the energy during the day.
+Adding a solar battery can help you store some of the excess energy generated during the day to use during periods when the solar system isn't generating and at night.

 Virtual Power Plant Program

-If you own a solar battery, you could be eligible to take part in a Virtual Power Plant Program.
-Virtual Power Plants allow households to share excess renewable energy stored in their solar battery.
+If you own a solar battery, you could be eligible to take part in a virtual power plant (VPP).
+Virtual power plants allow households to share excess renewable energy stored in their solar battery.
 When enough households have solar batteries, they can network together through a VPP provider using smart technology to create a clean electricity grid.

 When demand for electricity is high, the excess power from solar batteries can feed into the VPP electricity network.
 As you own your clean energy, it's like renting it out when you don't need it, providing you with higher savings and clean energy for other households.